jeong0449/uno-midi-bridge/README.md

 - Raspberry Pi (synthesis engine, e.g., FluidSynth)
 - Arduino-based controllers and MIDI engines

-In that system, this Arduino UNO is referred to as:
+In the Fluid Ardule system, the Arduino UNO used here is referred to as:

 **UNO-2**

 [UNO-2](https://github.com/jeong0449/NanoArdule/tree/main/firmware/ardule_usb_midi_host) (a.k.a.
-Ardule USB MIDI Host) acts as:
+Ardule USB MIDI Host)

+UNO-2 is a hardware subsystem that:

-- MIDI input engine
+- handles MIDI input from USB and 5-pin DIN devices
-- USB/DIN MIDI bridge
+- routes MIDI signals between interfaces
-- reliable front-end for software synthesis

-UNO-2 functions as a subsystem within the Nano Ardule architecture, which is introduced just below.
+- forwards MIDI data over USB serial to the host system

+This project provides the corresponding **host-side bridge software**, which converts that serial MIDI data into ALSA MIDI streams.

 ---